 Honor the Past.
 Empower the Future.

-This campaign draws attention to and seeks support for work that aims to create a community of many perspectives where people feel they belong — work going on at the broad campus level and within individual schools, colleges, and departments, as well as in athletics programs.
-Raimey-Noland supports a variety of funds that reflect its multifaceted goals: to enroll more students from underrepresented backgrounds, attract diverse faculty, staff, and mentors, support research on social and racial justice issues, and provide more academic support and career preparation to enable a thriving campus community.
+This campaign, launched in 2020 and now completed, gathered support for work that aims to create a community of many perspectives where people feel they belong — work going on at the broad campus level and within individual schools, colleges, and departments, as well as in athletics programs.

 - George Poage 1903, MAx1904 the first African American to win an Olympic medal